Arden Fair: Facilities

 As of 2021, Arden Fair encompasses 1,112,000 sqft of gross leasable area (GLA).
-The mall has spaces for four anchor tenants, with the following square footage: 156,927 sqft at the former Sears, which includes an adjacent former Sears auto repair shop; over 187,000 sqft at the former Nordstrom; over 159,000 sqft at JCPenney; and 208,975 sqft at Macy's.
+The mall has spaces for four anchor tenants, with the following square footage: 156,927 sqft at the under-construction Dick’s House of Sport, formerly a Sears with an adjacent Sears auto repair shop; 188,000 sqft at the former Nordstrom, with the ground level currently occupied by Restoration Hardware; over 159,000 sqft at JCPenney; and 208,975 sqft at Macy's.
 Management of the mall is overseen by Dallas-based Centennial Real Estate Company, which assumed responsibility from Macerich on June 17, 2024.

 Arden Fair is located on Arden Way and adjacent to Interstate 80 Business.
 In addition to surface parking lots, Arden Fair includes a three-story parking garage with 750 spaces, adjacent to the former Sears and Nordstrom.
 A two-story garage with 680 spaces opened in 1993 on the north side of the current Macy's, bringing the total number of parking spaces to more than 6,000.
 During the holiday season, the mall offers a free shuttle bus service to the parking lots at California Exposition across the street.
 Buses operated by the Sacramento Regional Transit District serve the mall via the "Arden Fair Transit Center", a bus stop established by the agency in 1982.

 In 2002, solar panels were purchased from and installed by the Sacramento Municipal Utility District (SMUD) on Arden Fair's rooftops and a 66-space parking lot, used for valet parking.
 At the time, it was the largest commercial solar panel project in Sacramento County, capable of producing 34.6 kilowatts of power.
 The parking lot solar panels were removed in 2014, and the maintenance funds were redirected towards the remaining 250 rooftop solar panels.
 The following year, Macy's installed rooftop solar panels at its Arden Fair location.

+According to Stephen Reed, retired Sacramento police officer and director of Arden Fair security for 15 years until 2014, the mall invested $2 million in security and installed more than 300 surveillance cameras.
+In a partnership with the Sacramento Police Department and with $100,000 in grants from the Department of Homeland Security, the mall installed license plate readers on mall security vehicles, which scanned for vehicles that matched those on a list provided by the California Department of Justice.